 "Wed 3 Remained in camp all day, and slept most of the time.
+The chief gave us our breakfas of the time.
 The chief gave us our breakfast which was the only meal we had during day these Indians belong to the Culharney tribe though I can see but little difference between them and the ones we have just left.
-27.10 49 45 10 min, "Thu 4 27.12 49 41 10 cu st. 6am has been too cloudy for an observation so we must leave without one for we leave here this morning, although just as we were leaving camp they caught their first salmon of the season.
+27.10 49 45 10 min, has been too cloudy for an observation so we must leave without one for we leave here this morning, although just as we were leaving camp they caught their first salmon of the season.
 There will be pleanty tomorrow but we will not be here to help eat them.
 Course E of N. and over a flat crambery[?] bog.
 Saw what I took to be strawberry blossoms.
-Reached a lake at foot of mountains about 12 miles from range of hills, from top of which had a grand view of Copper river valley--an immense plain to the SW. doted with lakes and green meadows, through which the Copper rushed madly to the sea.
-The lake at the foot of these hills is nearly covered with ice.
-Saw several kinds of flowers, and gravel on top of the mountains 26.53 36 27' 3 cum 10.30 PM " Sat 6 26.64 41 34 1 5.
-AM Had salmon straight for breakfast, also for supper last night.
-We got some in a small stream near where we camped Last night and this morning we saw several Tebay on the sides of the mountain Robinson and I wanted to shoot one salmon for break fast [written in margin next to Sat entry, blue ink]
+Reached a lake at foot of mountains about 12 miles from the river where we found a fiew Indians living.
+The two natives who came up the river with us started back this morning.
+One of them, a boy called oviey[?] has been with us from Annahanmeek, and he seemed to feel bad at leaving us.